cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

       dedicated to the CrypTool project is counted.
 Any sources used within the CrypTool project coming from other open source projects like OpenSSL, NTL, Scintilla, Animal, ... are not counted here.
-      Also any automatically created files or word lists are not counted.
+      Also any automatically created files or word lists (reference files) are not counted.

 - Details about compilation, linking and about a consistent development